TaitoUnited/full-stack-template/DEVELOPMENT.md

 # Development

 This file has been copied from [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/).
 Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/SERVER-TEMPLATE/blob/dev/DEVELOPMENT.md) instead.
 Project specific conventions are located in [README.md](README.md#conventions).
 See the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for more thorough development instructions.
-Note that Taito CLI is optional (see [without Taito CLI](#without-taito-cli)).
+Note that Taito CLI is optional (see [TAITOLESS.md](TAITOLESS.md)).

 Table of contents: